 In response to a June 2021 EU public consultation, AVERE supported strengthened requirements on the installation of charging points in car parks and for e-bikes under the Energy Performance for Buildings Directive (EPBD).
 AVERE further advocated for more ambitious EV charging point targets for non-residential buildings in a 2022 reaction paper and supported extending the scope to support the electrification of heavy-duty vehicles in an October 2021 position paper.
 A June 2021 joint position paper, signed by AVERE, also supported the electrification of heating and cooling.

 Regarding other EU policies, AVERE appears unsupportive of extending the EU Emissions Trading System (EU ETS) to road transport and asserted that “emissions trading adds new costs on citizens for transport, but provides insufficient incentives to switch to fossil-free transport” in a July 2021 press release.
 In a December 2021 presentation, AVERE’s policy officer further described the extension as “quite problematic”.
-Additionally, a June 2021 position paper by the Electrification Alliance, and a September 2020 AVERE position paper, advocated for more ambitious 2030 targets under the Energy Efficiency Directive.
+Additionally, a June 2021 position paper by the Electrification Alliance.
 AVERE Secretary General, Philippe Vangeel, also appeared to support a modal shift from private to public transport at the June 2022 Electric Summit.
-In a February 2020 comment on the EU’s Climate Law Roadmap, AVERE stated support for a carbon tax and AVERE urged “the introduction of a CO2 component in the Energy Taxation Directive” in April 2020 comments on the Energy Taxation Roadmap.

-Positioning on Energy Transition: AVERE strongly supports the electrification of road transport in 2020-22, communicating support for the phase-out of light-duty and heavy-duty ICE vehicles before 2035.
+Positioning on Energy Transition: AVERE strongly supports the electrification of road transport in 2021-23, communicating support for the phase-out of light-duty and heavy-duty ICE vehicles before 2035.
 AVERE called for the phase-out of ICE vehicles by 2030 and “the elimination of new ICE trucks by 2035 at the latest” in a May 2022 press release.
 AVERE further stated that a 2030 phase-out for light-duty vehicles “is not only feasible, but the only secure path to attaining EU and Paris Climate targets” in a December 2021 position paper.
-In addition, AVERE advocated for the EU to phase-out ICE-powered light duty vehicles by 2030 and 2035 at the latest in press releases from July 2021, April 2021 and December 2020, alongside a July 2022 Op-ed by Secretary General, Philippe Vangeel.
+In addition, AVERE advocated for the EU to phase-out ICE-powered light duty vehicles by 2030 and 2035 at the latest in press releases from July 2021, and April 2021, alongside a July 2022 Op-ed by Secretary General, Philippe Vangeel.
+In March 2023, AVERE signed a joint letter advocating for EU states to adopt a stringent EU zero-emissions 2035 CO2 target for cars and vans without an e-fuels loophole.
 Vangeel also appeared to support California’s 2035 phase-out of ICE light-duty vehicles in a September 2022 LinkedIn post.
 A January 2022 discussion paper opposed the use of transitional fossil fuels, arguing they will “set up the EU for climate failure” and a 2022 joint letter, signed by AVERE, advocated for synthetic fuels to instead be used in maritime and aviation.
-Furthermore, AVERE urged the EU Commission to “update energy taxation rules” to further incentivize the electrification of transport in April 2020 comments on the energy taxation roadmap.

 AVERE also appears to support the rapid deployment of charging infrastructure.
-In a June 2020 public consultation response, AVERE appeared to advocate against natural gas as an alternative transport fuel, while supporting extending the Alternative Fuels Infrastructure Directive (AFID) to cover commercial and residential properties and infrastructure for heavy-duty vehicles.
-Similarly, a December 2021 position paper supported more ambitious nationally-binding targets for charging infrastructure for light and heavy-duty vehicles under the AFIR.
+In a December 2021 position paper supported more ambitious nationally-binding targets for charging infrastructure for light and heavy-duty vehicles under the AFIR.